 She has rediscovered the first work composed for the ondes by the Greek composer Dimitrios Levidis and she is currently the only one playing it throughout the world.
 It is a masterpiece for ondes and orchestra called Symphonic Poeme, a mixed aesthetic sometimes sounding with oriental colours, sometimes close to French early 20th music.

-Cecile has played all over Europe (France, Germany, Great Britain, Italy, Switzerland, Spain, Austria, Slovenia...) as well as United States, Russia and Colombia with leading conductors as Teodor Currentzis, Kazushi Ono, Christoph Maria Wagner and Michael Wendeberg.
+Cecile has played all over Europe (France, Germany, Great Britain, Italy, Switzerland, Spain, Austria, Slovenia...) as well as USA, Russia and Colombia with leading conductors as Teodor Currentzis, Kazushi Ono, Christoph Maria Wagner and Michael Wendeberg.
 She performed with the Slovenian Philharmonic Orchestra, MusicAeterna, the Opera of Lyon Orchestra, the E-Mex Ensemble and also worked with the choregrapher Saburo Teshigawara.
 She has taken part of famous festivals as Festival Messiaen (FR), RuhrTriennale (DE), Diaghilev Festival (RU), Transeuropa (IT).

-In 2021, Cecile has premiered the Turangalîla Symphony of Olivier Messiaen at Ljubljana with the Slovenian Philharmonic Orchestra, Michael Wendeberg (conductor) and Sae Lee (piano) and the opera Revelo of Marco Suarez at Bogota.
-The same year, she has recorded Pièces de Chair II of Sylvano Bussotti with the E-Mex Ensemble at Cologne.
+In 2021, Cecile premiered the Turangalîla Symphony of Olivier Messiaen at Ljubljana with the Slovenian Philharmonic Orchestra, Michael Wendeberg (conductor) and Sae Lee (piano) and the opera Revelo of Marco Suarez at Bogota.
+The same year, she recorded Pièces de Chair II of Sylvano Bussotti with the E-Mex Ensemble at Cologne.